SlippyKorny/Parkind-deprecated/README.md

 ## Notice

-The project is still in the workings - most of the features are not implemented yet.
+The project is on hiatus.

 ## Description